Rules of Engagement/FAQ

 I use precious little stuff under a fair use theory and only when I have a rock-solid basis to claim fair use.
 If you disagree, please contact me and I’ll be delighted to listen to your claim and work it out in a friendly and civilized manner.
 In the event that you’re right and I’m wrong, I’ll do everything I can to make it right.

-On the other hand, if you want to be a jerk and have an unnecessary fistfight over fair use to prove your bad-assed-ness, please be advised that I make all this money that I spend on flying as the leader of the technology licensing practice for a positively huge law firm, I know my stuff, and I will hand you your recently-extracted spleen in a pizza box at the hearing on the motion for summary judgment.
+On the other hand, if you want to be a jerk and have an unnecessary fistfight over fair use to prove your bad-assed-ness, please be advised that I make all this money that I spend on flying as a technology licensing lawyer for a positively huge law firm, I know my stuff, and I will hand you your recently-extracted spleen in a pizza box at the hearing on the motion for summary judgment.
 If you seek a hard target and want a high-profile, unpleasant, and expensive brawl in which my lawyer is committed to the freedom of the podsphere, hates bullies, is regularly listed in Best Lawyers in America, and (unlike your lawyer) works very cheap and loves his client dearly, please trundle your case in and have a seat.
 I’ll get to you after I land and debrief.
 Make sure you bring towels and some gum.

 Will you speak at our gathering?